Quick Answer

 Moderate-Energy Breeds

-Most dogs fall into this category and benefit from 30-60 minutes daily.
+Most dogs fall into this category and benefit from 30-or 50, 60 minute daily.

 Low-Energy or Special Needs